Andres9890/iagitbetter/README.md

 ### Repository Analysis
 1. `iagitbetter` parses the git URL to identify the provider and repository details
+2. For self-hosted instances, it detects or uses the specified provider type
-2. It attempts to fetch additional metadata from the provider's API (if it's a supported provider)
+3. It attempts to fetch additional metadata from the provider's API (if supported)
-3. Repository information is extracted including owner, name, and provider details
+4. Repository information is extracted including owner, name, and provider details

 ### Repository Download
 1. The git repository is cloned to a temporary directory using GitPython
 2. If `--all-branches` is specified, all remote branches are fetched and separate directories are created for each non-default branch
 3. The first commit date is extracted for the creation date
 4. A git bundle is created with all branches and tags
+5. User/organization avatar is downloaded if available

 ### Branch Processing (when `--all-branches` is used)
 1. All remote branches are fetched from the repository
-2. For each non-default branch, a separate directory named `{owner}-{repo}_branches/{branch-name}` is created
+2. For each non-default branch, a separate directory named `{repo-name}-{owner}_branches/{branch-name}` is created
 3. Each branch is checked out and its files are copied to the respective branch directory
 4. The default branch files remain in the root directory
 5. This creates a clear separation of branches in the archive